Zawiść, Opole Voivodeship

-Zawiść is a village in the administrative district of Gmina Pokój, within Namysłów County, Opole Voivodeship, in southern Poland.
+Zawiść (Zawisc, 1936–45 Winterfeld; Zawiyść) is a village in the administrative district of Gmina Pokój, within Namysłów County, Opole Voivodeship, in southern Poland.

 History

 In 1885, the village had a population of 481.

 Under Nazi Germany, the village was renamed to Winterfeld in Oberschlesien in attempt to erase traces of Polish origin.
 In the final stages of World War II, a German-organized death march of Allied prisoners of war from the Stalag Luft 7 POW camp stopped in the village on 19 January 1945.
 After the war, the village became again part of Poland, and its historic Polish name was restored.